dessa-oss/atlas/api_docs/sources/configs.md

 For more information on the Foundations CLI, please refer to the documentation [here](../project_creation/)

-**Note:** If your code contains adding the config path via the SDK below, this **will** override the selected environment by the deploy command.
+**Note:** If your code contains setting the environment via the notebook instructions below, this **will** override the selected environment by the deploy command.

 <h3>2.
-Foundations SDK</h3>
+Using Notebooks</h3>

-When writing your driver application, you can specify the `.config.yaml` configuration file for your script using the `add_config_path` method in the `config_manager` .
+When using a notebook such as Jupyter to develop your model code, you can deploy jobs by running any stage that calls the `.run()` function.
+However, you will first need to specify the deployment environment for your notebook using the `set_environment` function.
 ```
-from foundations import config_manager
+import foundations

-config_manager.add_config_path('config/local_default.config.yaml')
+foundations.set_environment('local')
 ```
-It is recommended that your `.config.yaml` file is not stored within the same directory as the script you're deploying.
+If choosing to deploy this way, the notebook will have to be situated in the project root directory and any functions imported from relative files will need to be specified accordingly.
+For more information on setting environments, please refer documentation [here](../set_deployment_env/).

 ## Configuration Options